surister/cratedb-guide/docs/migrate/rockset/index.md

 ## Learn
-Learn how to migrate your database use cases and workloads from Rockset to CrateDB.
+Learn how to use CrateDB.

 :::::{grid} 1 1 2 2
 :gutter: 3